gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 It looks like that `result.json` contains a wealth of useful information that Symbl.ai was able to extract just from the `*.mp4` file which I uploaded earlier!

+Please [click here](/assets/imgs/2021-12-28-trying-symbl-ai/result.json) for a pretty-printed version of the result.

 <!--
 TODO: Try